ykamo001/GitMap/README.md

 * If passing in more than one PathToYourGitRep, the script will be run only on the first one
 (or third arguement of the command).
-* The output file will be placed in the repo that is used to run GitMap.sh
+* The output file will be placed in the repo that GitMap.sh is ran on